Manual and scheduled fetches

 Repeat the process above to configure multiple scheduled fetches which run independently of each other.

-If you fetched data at 2:00 UTC on July 7 using the Today setting, the fetch would attempt to collect data for the whole day of July 7.
-However, at the time of the fetch, the local time for the data source is 18:00 PST on July 6.
-For this reason, the fetch would attempt to collect data for a future date and would return no data.
+For example, if you fetch data at 02:00 UTC on July 7, at the time of the fetch, the local time for the data source is 18:00 PST on July 6.
+The fetch would attempt to collect data for a future date and would return no data.

-These settings instruct Adverity to fetch data for yesterday and today in UTC time.
-Until 8:00 UTC, it is effectively today and tomorrow in PST time.
-Consequently, the fetches return the most recent data, even during the critical hours of 0:00 to 8:00 UTC when the dates for the two timezones are different.
+As a result, Adverity will fetch data for yesterday and today in UTC time.
+Until 08:00 UTC, it is effectively today and tomorrow in PST time.
+This means that the scheduled fetches return the most recent data, even when the dates for the two time zones are different.

 This video guide explains how to set up and configure scheduled data fetches.